 Other artists have a more underground sound, not gangsta style in the most part but more deep, even spiritual stuff (sometimes called 'conscious hip hop') - like Mos Def, Dilated Peoples, even The Spooks etc. In the 90s, artists such as De La Soul, Arrested Development and A Tribe Called Quest pioneered rap music that had more of a softer, (often jazzy) chilled out edge.
 Islam has also played a part in the music, especially in the 90s.

-There are other styles from the underground, Uk hip-hop (Black Twang, Jhest among others).
-There is a dirty south style - as it suggests it's from the southern US States and has its own style.
+There are other styles from the underground, UK hip-hop (Black Twang, Jhest among others).
+There is a dirty south style - as it suggests it's from the southern US States and has its own style with a deep pulsating bass line, often minimalist instrumental sounds.
 You can find all kinds of other genres from all kinds of places and emcees.

 Rap artists such as Missy Elliot (and the UK's Ms Dynamite) have actively spoken out against violence, as well as about social troubles and the alienation felt by the black community.

-However, big commercial artists such as Nelly, Eminem, Jay-Z, Nas, Ja Rule, 50 Cent and even P Diddy, have all been associated with violence, have/had abusive lyrics or have been connected to violent incidents.
-Many more are guilty or fronting - pretending to be hard.
+However, big commercial artists such as Nelly, Eminem, Jay-Z, Nas, Ja Rule, 50 Cent and even P Diddy and Kanye West have all been associated with violence, have/had abusive lyrics or have been allegedly connected to violent incidents.
+Many more are guilty of fronting - pretending to be hard.
 To sell more CDs, many of these artists sell censored/clean versions of their CDs - but you often know what did go in an edited section!

-UK style, So Solid Crew have famously had 3 members in trouble for alleged gun crimes, with reports of guns being carried at gigs by both the group and by people in the audience.
+In the UK, the old rap crew So Solid Crew famously had 3 members in trouble for alleged gun crimes, with reports of guns being carried at gigs by both the group and by people in the audience.